presleyschumacher/streaming-04-multiple-consumers/README.md

 Which worker gets which tasks?
 How are tasks distributed?
   * By default, RabbitMQ will send each message to the next consumer, in sequence.
 On average every consumer will get the same number of messages.
 This way of distributing messages is called round-robin.
   * In my example, I used 2 consumers and distributed 5 messages.
 Consumer number 1 got messages 1, 3, and 5.
 Consumer number 2 got messages 2 and 4.

+##### Summary of Steps I Took:
+1. Ran new_task.py in Visual Studio Code
+2. Open 3 new terminal windows and run worker.Py
+4. Open a new terminal window and run new_task.py
+6. Continually tell the new_task.py to send new tasks to the workers
+7. Watch as the messages are sent to the worker terminals in sequene

 ## Reference